CHC-Computations/Korpus-Dyskursu-Literaturoznawczego/README.md

 - Analysis of terms/concepts: recognition of literary and literature terms (eventually also terms from other disciplines) and analysis of their frequency of occurrence in the corpus, in individual texts and sub-corpus taking into account changes over time, analysis of changes in the meaning of terms over time and within different sub-corpus
 - Vocabulary analysis: semi-supervised topic modeling, LDA including literary entities and terms, "contextualized" topic modeling using language models.

+## Licence

+All texts in this collection are in the public domain.
+No rights reserved, texts are available under Creative Commons 0 license [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

 ![alt_text](https://github.com/CHC-Computations/Harmonize/blob/main/Zrzut%20ekranu%202022-12-19%20o%2017.48.49.png?raw=true)